mauriceKalevra/crypto2-seminar-paper/README.md

 # crypto2-seminar-paper
-My seminar paper for the module Cryptography 2
+My seminar paper for the module Cryptography 2.
+Title is "Implementierung von Kryptografie in Programmiersprachen"